Fast magnetic reconnection structures in Poynting-flux dominated jets: Introduction

-Instabilities occurring in the jet can drive turbulence and thus an efficient breaking of the magnetic field lines leading to the production of current sheets where {\it fast turbulent} reconnection is triggered \citep[e.g.,][]{spruit_etal_2001,giannios_spruit_2006,singh_etal_16,Tchekhovskoy_etal_2016,barniol_eltal_2017,gill_etal_2018,dalpino_etal_2018,nishikawa_etal_2020}.
+Instabilities occurring in the jet can drive turbulence and thus, as described above, to substantial randomness and diffusion of the field lines, leading to the production of current sheets where fast turbulent reconnection is triggered \citep[e.g.,][]{spruit_etal_2001,giannios_spruit_2006,singh_etal_16,Tchekhovskoy_etal_2016,barniol_eltal_2017,gill_etal_2018,dalpino_etal_2018,nishikawa_etal_2020}.
 Jets with helical magnetic field structure, in particular, are susceptible to current-driven kink (CDK) instability \citep{begelman_1998,giannios_spruit_2006,mizuno_etal_09,mizuno_etal_11,mizuno_etal_12,mizuno_etal_14,alves_etal_2018,das_begelman2019}.
 MHD simulations of the launching and propagation of relativistic jets indicate that this instability can be triggered where the jet recollimates \citep{bromberg_etal_2016, nishikawa_etal_2020}.
-Several concomitant works \citep[see][]{porth_etal_2015,singh_etal_16,Tchekhovskoy_etal_2016, striani_etal_2016} have also revealed that this instability can operate in the jet spine over limited regions without disrupting the entire jet structure, which is compatible with the observations that these jets can propagate over very large distances, remaining stable.
-Besides, these works have confirmed that CDK instability converts substantial magnetic into kinetic energy and also drives magnetic reconnection.
+Several concomitant works \citep[see][]{porth_etal_2015,singh_etal_16,Tchekhovskoy_etal_2016, striani_etal_2016} have also revealed that this instability can operate in the jet spine over limited regions without disrupting the entire jet structure, which is compatible with the observations that these jets can propagate over very large distances and remain stable.
+Besides, these works have also confirmed that CDK instability converts substantial magnetic into kinetic energy and also drives magnetic reconnection.
 In particular, the three-dimensional special relativistic magnetohydrodynamic (3D SRMHD) simulations of rotating, Poynting flux dominated jets with helical fields of \citet*{ singh_etal_16} have identified CDK instability induced turbulence and the formation of current-sheets with fast reconnection rates $\sim 0.05V_A$.